tytydraco/yessleep/out/My_Best_Friend_Got_Replaced.md

 We all responded in unison, “Yeah.”

-AJ proceeds to pick up the handmade cross.
+AJ proceeds to pick up the handmade crosses.
 We heard an immediate howl, which sounded like a wolf.

 AJ states, “Something is wrong with this.
 I can feel some uneasy energy.”